pesto-students/swar-music-backend-team1-vatsalya/README.md

 1. We recommend using this app in Google Chrome
 2. Use the app on Laptop/desktop only as of now.
-3. We are using Auth0 for authentication, so for recruiter login, please don't use Safari, as it blocks third-party cookies.

 Test Credentials